Dallinger/Dallinger/docs/source/developing_wallace_setup_guide.rst

 After installing Postgres, you will need to create a database for your experiments to use.
 First, open the Postgres.app.
-Then, run the following command from the comand line:
+Then, run the following command from the command line:

 ::